The-Grand-Combination/The-Grand-Combo/README.md

 ![mainbanner](https://user-images.githubusercontent.com/32886642/209586234-44f0d161-fe39-40c7-9ea8-6fc106547fd7.png)

 TGC is a complete game overhaul that started as an attempt to merge all the various disparate HFM and HPM based submods into a single modding experience, this objective has been reached long ago.
-Nowadays, the team aims to improve historical accuracy and detail, adding plausible alt-history paths and flavor to all nations, and designing new mechanics to make Victoria 2 feel new again.
+Nowadays, the team aims to improve historical accuracy and detail, by adding plausible alt-history paths, immersive flavor to all nations, and designing new mechanics to make Victoria 2 feel new and refreshed again.

 ## Features
 ![mapbanner](https://user-images.githubusercontent.com/32886642/209995357-3bdc506f-7e02-49ba-aec1-c6a6dd6f7892.png)
 ![improved map](https://user-images.githubusercontent.com/32886642/209994969-e8232250-1b02-432b-b57d-8dd98b247653.png)
 ![improved map 2](https://user-images.githubusercontent.com/32886642/209994977-6d7af8fb-4ede-4d28-b80e-ef56144b0b52.png)

-TGC's map is currently the most accurate and well-made Victoria II map from Vanilla to all other mods, an expanded 25% larger map with hundreds, if not thousands, of additional provinces, improved projection, enhanced detail and borders, and a slew of other improvements.
-As of our motto, "No detail in history is too small to not be represented".
+TGC has the currently largest, most accurate, and well-made Victoria II map from Vanilla and all other mods, including an expanded 25% larger map with hundreds, if not thousands, of additional provinces, an improved map projection, enhanced coastlines and borders, and a slew of other improvements.
+As of our motto, "No detail in history is too small to not be represented

 ![CultureMap Banner](https://user-images.githubusercontent.com/32886642/209599678-d02b1aed-4b38-45ab-861b-2483fbfa2d29.png)
 ![CultureMap1](https://user-images.githubusercontent.com/32886642/209995096-c8b0d761-ab75-49cd-bb9b-cc210ca114ff.png)